Teenlife

 These trained mentors play a vital role in fostering a safe, supportive living environment.
 They're often the first friendly face for new students adjusting to college life, helping to navigate everything from roommate conflicts to learning about campus resources.
 RAs also organize activities to encourage community building and ensure everyone follows the rules for a harmonious living space.

 Financial benefits of being an RA vary by college.
-Some schools offer a hourly wage or salary; many provide a stipend to completely cover room and board.
+Some schools offer an hourly wage or salary; many provide a stipend to completely cover room and board.
 Compensation can also include access to a fully-furnished, single-occupancy dorm for the entire academic year.

 According to Statista, the average full-time student attending an in-state public university could spend about $10,000 annually on room and board.
 Working as an RA is one of the more lucrative options for lowering college costs.

-9. Work part time
+10. Work part time

 Over 40% of full-time and 80% of part-time college students work while enrolled in school.
 Whether your student qualifies for a work study program or opts for an off-campus part-time job, their paycheck can help offset college costs like lab fees, laundry, and other expenses.